CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/layout/menus.md

 The global navigation is the unifying element across all phila.gov pages.
 The global navigation consists of the services drop-down menu and the search function, which help users orient themselves in the site architecture and provide them with access to all major areas of phila.gov websites.
 It should be present on every page and, when implemented with the Standards JS, will be sticky, so that it remains available, even as people scroll.

-The services menu makes a call to the WP REST API and will return a list of top-level services found on beta.phila.gov.
+The services menu makes a call to the WP REST API and will return a list of top-level services found on phila.gov.

 ### Secondary menu